odayibas/astair/README.md

 # ASTAiR

 ASTAiR is the future of A/C Controllers in a workplace.
-The main motivation of the product is to democratise the A/C settings of shared places like work.
-Finally peace will be prevail among the diverse groups of colleages which define heat comfort very differently...
+Since thermal comfort varies from person to person, finding the optimum temperature is a quite common problem especially in offices.
+ASTAiR aims to minimize the complaints about room temperature which comes from the employees.
+The main motivation of the product is to democratise the A/C settings of shared places like a workplace.
+Therefore, peace will prevail among the diverse groups of colleagues which define thermal comfort very differently...

 ## Getting Started